algorand/go-algorand-doc/tools/goal/goal_logging_send.md

 ### Synopsis

-Upload log, ledger, and wallet files to Algorand for analysis
+Upload logs and debugging information to Algorand for analysis.
+Ledger and wallet data are not included.

 ```
 goal logging send [flags]